 Non-Data Bearing Declarations versus Data Bearing Declarations

-The declarations in a DDX can be grouped into two classes.
+The declarations in a DMR can be grouped into two classes.
 One class is non-data bearing.
 That is, it provides syntactic or structural metadata about a dataset.
 The non-data bearing declarations are Groups, Dimensions, and Enumerations.
 Such declarations do not contain data values themselves, although they may define constants such as the dimension size.
 In many cases these declarations will not be explicitly represented in the original dataset.
 Instead, their existence and value(s) will be inferred based on various standards and conventions.
-The data bearing class of declarations are Variables and Attributes.
+The data bearing classes of declarations are Variables and Attributes.
 These elements of the data model are used to house data values or semantic metadata read from the dataset (or, in the latter case) synthesized from the values and standards/conventions that the dataset is known to follow.

 Groups